j2udev/kruise/README.md

-deployment B. In this case, you would want to specify in the `kruise.yaml` that the deployment responsible for creating the CustomResourceDefinition in B has a higher priority than the application of that CustomResource in A. This can be achieved with the `priority` field, which can be applied to each type of installer in Kruise.
+deployment B. In this case, you would want to specify in the `kruise.yaml` that the deployment responsible for creating the CustomResourceDefinition in B has a higher priority than the application of that CustomResource in A. This can be achieved with the `priority` field, which can be applied to any deployment item (other than Kubectl secrets or Helm repositories) in the `kruise.yaml`.

 Let's revisit the Istio example from earlier: